Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/step-3-update-method.md

 However, this Device doesn't receive input yet, because you haven't added any code that generates input.
 To do that, you can use [`InputSystem.QueueStateEvent`](xref:UnityEngine.InputSystem.InputSystem) or [`InputSystem.QueueDeltaStateEvent`](xref:UnityEngine.InputSystem.InputSystem) from anywhere, including from a thread.
 The following example uses [`IInputUpdateCallbackReceiver`](xref:UnityEngine.InputSystem.LowLevel.IInputUpdateCallbackReceiver), which, when implemented by any [`InputDevice`](xref:UnityEngine.InputSystem.InputDevice), adds an [`OnUpdate()`](xref:UnityEngine.InputSystem.LowLevel.IInputUpdateCallbackReceiver) method that automatically gets called during [`InputSystem.onBeforeUpdate`](xref:UnityEngine.InputSystem.InputSystem) and provides input events to the current input update.

+> [!NOTE]
->__Note__: If you already have a place where input for your device becomes available, you can skip this step and queue input events from there instead of using [`IInputUpdateCallbackReceiver`](xref:UnityEngine.InputSystem.LowLevel.IInputUpdateCallbackReceiver).
+> If you already have a place where input for your device becomes available, you can skip this step and queue input events from there instead of using [`IInputUpdateCallbackReceiver`](xref:UnityEngine.InputSystem.LowLevel.IInputUpdateCallbackReceiver).

 ```CSharp
 public class MyDevice : InputDevice, IInputUpdateCallbackReceiver